This opportunity is currently closed, stay tuned for the announcement of the next cycle!

-Applications for 2023-2024 The Fulbright Visiting Scholar Program are now closed
+Applications for 2024-2025 The Fulbright Visiting Scholar Program are now open

 The Fulbright Visiting Scholar Program provides an opportunity for senior academics and scholars, primarily those who already have their PhD degree (or equivalent), to conduct postdoctoral research and lecturing at U.S. universities and colleges for between three and nine months.
 Preference is given to applicants who provide strong justification for undertaking their research in the United States, i.e., the need for access to research facilities or materials not readily available elsewhere.
 Awards are offered in the physical sciences, the social sciences and the humanities.